 When she was growing up in Croatia, Antoneta Alamat Kusijanović would often spend summers with her grandparents on an island in the Adriatic Sea, an experience “that really informed my childhood,” she says.
 Years later, as she was pursuing a Master’s degree in film at Columbia University, a simple image came to her: the deep blue of the sea thrust against a summer sky.
 It would form the backdrop for the island-set “Into the Blue,” a short film that earned Kusijanović a nomination for a Student Academy Award.

-With her feature debut, “Murina,” which premieres in the Directors’ Fortnight section of the Cannes Film Festival, Kusijanović returns to the same idyllic, sun-flushed setting, as well as to many of the themes that preoccupied her in “Into the Blue,” which centers on a strong-willed girl raised by a difficult, overbearing father.
+With her feature debut, “Murina,” which premiered in the Directors’ Fortnight section of the Cannes Film Festival and now screens at Sarajevo, Kusijanović returns to the same idyllic, sun-flushed setting, as well as to many of the themes that preoccupied her in “Into the Blue,” which centers on a strong-willed girl raised by a difficult, overbearing father.
 “We are always drawn to the same dynamics,” she said.
 “We always think that we are making something new, and then six months later, we realize that we wrote the same idea that we wrote before.”

 On a subconscious level, “Into the Blue” planted the seed for her first feature; after winning prizes at the Berlin and Sarajevo film festivals and earning the Oscar nod, it also made it easier to finance “Murina,” with Rodrigo Teixeira’s RT Features, Martin Scorsese’s Sikelia Prods. and Croatian production company Antitalent coming on board to produce.